-We will discuss the chemistry and principle of working for both instruments as well and at last, I will give you my ultimate guide for using both quantification machines.
+We will also discuss the chemistry and principle of working for both instruments as in the last segment of this article, I will give you my ultimate guide for using both quantification machines.

 Quantifying DNA is yet another important step in genomic research.
 The purity and quantity of DNA influence the result of an experiment.
-The impurities such as protein, phenol and other salt traces may hinder in any PCR reaction.
+The impurities such as protein, phenol and other salt traces may terminate a PCR reaction.
 Ultimately it stops the reaction.

 Pure DNA has 260/280 ration of ~1.80.
 We had discussed the importance of DNA purity in our previous article on the review of Qiagen Qiaxpert.

 Before understanding the principle and working for each, we have to understand several basics.

 The purity of the DNA can be measured spectrophotometrically.
 Once the light of the desired wavelength passes through the sample, it will detect the impurities present in DNA.
 For example, the protein can absorb a 180nm wavelength of light.

 The same mechanism is applicable in the case of DNA.
 DNA absorbs light at 260 nm.
 Passing light of 280nm and 260nm simultaneously from the DNA sample, we can detect sample impurities.

 On the other side, fluorometry and spectrometry are the two techniques that quantify the DNA.
 In the fluorometric analysis, the fluorochrome binds with the DNA molecules and the amount of binding will be determined by the detector.